Can I Use my iPhone in Japan Without Problems?

 Another option is to buy or rent a Japanese SIM card but be very careful as almost every SIM is data-only.
 This means that you’ll have internet access, but you won’t be able to make/receive calls or send/receive SMS.
 Generally, you won’t need voice services as with data-only cards you can make calls using apps like Skype, for instance.

 If you choose this option, your mobile phone must be unlocked to use another country’s network.
-In other words, if you bought your phone with a contract, it is probably blocked to your provider’s network, and it won’t work with a SIM from a different provider.
+In other words, if you bought your phone with a contract, it is probably locked to your provider’s network, and it won’t work with a SIM from a different provider.

-You can ask your provider to unlock it if possible, or you can buy a new phone for your travel.
+You can ask your provider to unlock it before your trip if possible, or you can buy a new phone for your travel.
 Nowadays, you can find all kinds of cheap unlocked smartphones on Amazon, for instance.
 And if you want to stick to Apple (I know I can’t use another brand), there are even some good deals on Amazon like renewed and unlocked iPhones.

 Once you’re sure that you have an unlocked phone, you can either buy a SIM online or rent one.